 When SEO was just starting out, spamming Google was as easy as falling off a log.
 Overnight, you could launch a keyword-optimized website, get plenty of backlinks and see your website ranking among Google’s top search results by the break of dawn.

-By following the steps laid out in this blog post, you’ll be able to get your website on Google’s good side.
+By following the steps laid out in this blog post, you’ll be able to get your website on Google’s good side and avoid all sorts of sanctions and penalties.

 The SEO discipline is packed with various specialized tools, making it very tricky to know when to use which to achieve your goals, especially if you’re just learning the ropes.

 At the moment, no data is available on your website.
 But don’t worry!
-Take the first step and prime your site for future SEO success.
-Set up a couple of must-have tools from the search engines themselves that will help you know where you are and where to go next.
+Now’s the time to take the first step and prime your site for future SEO success.
+Set up a couple of free must-have tools from the search engines themselves that will help you know where you are and where to go next.

 Look at your site through Google’s eyes via Google Search Console

-A free Google tool that will let you know how often your site is crawled, how the search colossal sees your site, plus provide suggestions on troubled spots is Google Search Console.
+A Google tool that lets you know how often your site is crawled, how the search colossal sees your site, plus provides suggestions on troubled spots is Google Search Console.
 Essentially, this tool gives you tips from the search engine you’re attempting to impress.

 Getting started with Google Search Console isn’t that complicated.
-Once it’s set up and your site is live, give it some time to collect data and then use it to make sure Google clearly understands your content, discover the search queries that lead people to your site, and more.
+Once it’s set up and your site is live, give it some time to collect data and then leverage it to make sure Google clearly understands your content, discover the search queries that lead people to your site, make sure every necessary page is indexed, and more.

 Pro Tip: Bing Webmaster Tools is another free tool from Microsoft’s search engine that will provide you with additional data and advice on how to enhance your SEO.

-Get ready to track traffic with Google Analytics
+Get prepped to track traffic with Google Analytics

 Once you open the doors to your site for Google and start welcoming traffic, it’s key to have Google Analytics already installed so that you know how many visitors are coming in and how they interact with your site.
 It’s a powerful, yet flexible tool from Google itself that won’t cost you a dime to use.